CryptoLabInc/HETAL/README.md

 ** Corresponding author

-You can read the paper here: [OpenReview Link](https://openreview.net/forum?id=jJXuL3hQvt)
+You can read the paper here: [PMLR Link](https://proceedings.mlr.press/v202/lee23m.html)

+For the updates after publication, see arXiv version: [arXiv Link](https://arxiv.org/abs/2403.14111)

 **This repository uses CPU version of HEaaN library.
 To use GPU acceleration, please contact stat@cryptolab.co.kr.**